 Pirate Maths: Doubling Numbers // Adventures and Play

-Treasure Chest Beginning Blends Match // The Letters of Literacy
+Treasure Chest Beginning Blends Match // The Kindergarten Connection

 Digging for Pirate Treasure Numbers // Play and Learn Every Day